Tacten/biograph-product-docs/biograph-docs/hr-workforce/shift-management.md

 | Approver     | Approval authority              |
 | Status       | Draft, Approved, Rejected       |

->Notes:Shifts can also be assigned to multiple employees using the **Shift Assignment Tool**.
-Roster provides a calendar-based interface to manage and adjust shift schedules.
+>Shifts can also be assigned to multiple employees using the **Shift Assignment Tool**.

+>Roster provides a calendar-based interface to manage and adjust shift schedules.